 Abdallah The federal and state governments will spend less than two percent of their N13.5 trillion total budgets this year on agriculture despite their publicised commitment to the sector, Daily Trust investigations have shown.
 Analysis of the 2017 combined expenditure of the federal and 30 state governments shows that they will spend N254 billion (1.8 percent) on agriculture.
 This figure is slightly higher than the N196.3 billion (1.6 percent) they spent on the sector last year.
-About half of these figures would be expended on running the bureaucracies of the agric ministries and their related agencies of forestry, rural development and water resources, among others.
 55 per cent of Nigeria’s fruits, vegetables perish before consumption.
 The Agricultural Fresh Produce Growers and Exporters Association of Nigeria (AFPGEAN) says between 55 per cent and 72 per cent of fresh produce grown in the country perish before they can be consumed.

 The Executive Secretary of the association, Akin Sawyerr, told the News Agency of Nigeria in Lagos on Monday that this was because fresh produce needed to be kept in refrigerated conditions soon after harvest.
 Mr. Sawyerr said fresh produce were basically fruits and vegetables.
 “Fresh produce production has the same challenges as other agricultural products but its uniqueness lies in its being very perishable.
 Agro-Boom: Mechanised Farming To Get BOI N10bn Support In 2017.
 It is going to be a race towards mechanised farming come 2017 as the Bank of Industry (BOI) has set aside a total of N10 billion to support the acquisition of agro-equipment to encourage agricultural service providers and farmers explore the benefits of modern farming in Nigeria.